RalphBacon/BB6-Arduino-State-Machine-Part-2/README.md

 To get the most of of *this video* ensure you have watched **PART ONE** first which covers the whole multi-tasking element of a useful State Machine that doesn't include any blocking code (such as use of the delay()☠statement).
 Link: https://youtu.be/hwEo49yyU88

 We briefly (ever so briefly) touch on theory but really concentrate on converting a **State Diagram** into actual Arduino-speak C++ code.
-It's far easir than you might think.
+It's far easier than you might think.

 Moreover, it ensures your code reflects the State Diagram you draw, thus ensuring excellent robustness in your code.